Scalable Frank-Wolfe on Generalized Self-concordant Functions via Simple Steps: A stateless simple step variant

-\paragraph{A stateless simple step variant.} The simple step-size strategy presented in \cref{alg:halvingmfw} ensures monotonicity and domain-respecting iterates by maintaining a ``memory'' $\phi_t$ which is the number of performed halvings.
+The simple step-size strategy presented in \cref{alg:halvingmfw} ensures monotonicity and domain-respecting iterates by maintaining a ``memory'' $\phi_t$ which is the number of performed halvings.
 The number of halvings to reach an accepted step is bounded, but the corresponding factor $2^{\phi_t}$ is carried over in all following iterations, which may slow down progress.
 We propose an alternative step size that still ensures the monotonicity and domain-preserving properties, but does not carry over information from one iteration to the next.

 Note that \cref{alg:statelessfw}, presented above, is stateless since it is equivalent to \cref{alg:halvingmfw} with $\phi_t$ reset to zero between every outer iteration.
-This also implies that the per-iteration convergence rate of the stateless step is at least as good as the simple step, at the potential cost of a bounded number of halvings, with associated ZOO and DOO calls at each iteration.
+This resetting step also implies that the per-iteration convergence rate of the stateless step is at least as good as the simple step, at the potential cost of a bounded number of halvings, with associated ZOO and DOO calls at each iteration.
+Finally, we point out that the stateless step-size strategy can be viewed as a particular instance of a backtracking line search where the initial step size estimate is the agnostic step size $2/(t+2)$.

 We compare the two strategies on a random and badly conditioned problem with objective function:

 where $Q$ is a symmetric positive definite matrix with log-normally distributed eigenvalues and $\varphi_{\mathbb{R}_+}(\cdot)$ is the log-barrier function of the positive orthant.
 We optimize instances of this function over the $\ell_1$-norm ball in dimension $30$ and $1000$.
-The results are shown in Figure~\ref{fig:simplestateless} and \ref{fig:simplestateless2} for $n=30$ and $n=1000$, respectively.
+The results are shown in Figure~\ref{fig:statelessgathered}.
 On both of these instances, the simple step progress is slowed down or even seems stalled in comparison to the stateless version because a lot of halving steps were done in the early iterations for the simple step size, which penalizes progress over the whole run.
 The stateless step-size does not suffer from this problem, however, because the halvings have to be performed at multiple iterations when using the stateless step-size strategy, the per iteration cost of the stateless step-size is about three times that of the simple step-size.
 Future work will consider additional restart conditions, not only on $\phi_t$ of \cref{alg:halvingmfw}, but also on the base step-size strategy employed, similar to \citet{kerdreux2019restarting}.